Busboys and Poets: Reception

-Shallal had said he would keep Busboys running even if just broke even, but it proved a success from the beginning, even without committing an advertising budget.
+Shallal had said he would keep Busboys running even if it just broke even, but it proved a success from the beginning, even without committing an advertising budget.
 C-SPAN, NBC News and ABC's Good Morning America all filmed segments inside the restaurant within the restaurant's first few months.
 Kevin Zeese, spokesperson for Ralph Nader's 2004 presidential campaign and director of Democracy Rising, related to The Hill, "Boom!
 It just became an incredibly important landmark for the community.
 It definitely has a progressive feel to it; it's in the 'hood, not disjointed from the community like the National Press Club and Capitol Hill are."
 Shallal said of the restaurant's popularity, "I've opened many restaurants, [but] this is the first time that people came in and got it right away."

 The Busboys clientele has included Alice Walker, Angela Davis, Danny Glover, Cheryl Strayed, Amy Goodman, singer Nick Jonas, Common, Cindy Sheehan, Tom Hayden, Harry Belafonte, Amiri Baraka, Rep. Maxine Waters, Rep. Lynn Woolsey, Rep. Sheila Jackson-Lee, Anthony Shadid and Dave Meggyesy, a former St. Louis Cardinals linebacker who quit the NFL in protest of the Vietnam War.
 Additionally, onetime Washington Wizards center Etan Thomas has performed his poetry at Busboys.
 Minnesota Senator, Al Franken spoke in Busboys and Poets' Langston Room, Howard Zinn, House Speaker Nancy Pelosi and her daughter, actor Matt Dillon, modern hip hop artist Keri Hilson and others have either eaten or hosted an event.